benjo121ben/Discord-Bot-DnD-BitD/README.md

 * [Devils Bargains and Entanglements](#devils-bargains-and-entanglements)

 ### Campaign Stats
 The bot is designed to track multiple Player characters and their stats in multiple games of DnD at the same time.
 Stats referring not to the stats on a character sheet, but overarching campaign stats, such as "Enemies killed, damage done, damage taken".
-The bot should keep track of these stats. <strong>This feature is not yet fully implemented</strong>
+The bot should keep track of these stats. <strong>This feature is not yet fully implemented</strong>.
+It only works locally by running localRun.py

 ### Devils Bargains and Entanglements
 On request, the bot sends a random Devil's Bargain Card, containing two devils bargains to get the GM thinking.
 These are for when you don't have an Idea or you just like the input.